v-makoud/Azure-Industry-docs/azure-industry-docs/articles/banking-financial/risk-compute/risk-compute-sg.md

-## Risk Compute Solutions Guide
+# Risk Compute Solutions Guide

-THis is a solutions guide.
+This is a solutions guide.